National security of China: Xi Jinping

+Concepts

+Per the 2015 National Security Law, national security "refers to the relative absence of international or domestic threats to the state’s power to govern, sovereignty, unity and territorial integrity, the welfare of the people, sustainable economic and social development and other major national interests, and the ability to ensure a continued state of security".
+It further specifies that the "state persists in the leadership of the Chinese Communist Party".

+Cultural security refers to protecting Chinese society from "cultural infiltration by hegemonic powers, Westernization and cultural decay".
+It is intertwined with ideological security, which involves threats such as "Western-style democracy, Western cultural hegemony, the diversified dissemination of Internet information and public opinion, and religious infiltration".
+Food security refers to food self-sufficiency.
+Human security in China refers to the security of the collective humankind.

 Armed forces overview

-The collective armed forces of China are officially known as the People's Liberation Army (PLA).
-The ground forces are referred to simply as the PLA; the navy is called the PLA Navy and the air force is known as the PLA Air Force.
-The PLA's independent strategic missile forces are typically referred to as the PLA Rocket Force.
+The armed forces of China are composed of the People's Liberation Army (PLA), the People's Armed Police (PAP), the reserves, and the militia.
+The PLA has four services: the Army, Navy, Air Force, and Rocket Force; the Rocket Force is responsible for land-based nuclear and conventional missiles.
+The paramilitary PAP performs internal and - in wartime - rear-area security missions; it also controls the China Coast Guard.

 The Chinese Communist Party (CCP) Central Military Commission (CMC) is responsible for creating PLA policy.
 The CMC is led by the Chairman, who serves as the commander-in-chief of the PLA.
 The commission has two to three vice chairmen, each of whom is a general in the PLA ground forces, and seven other members representing other various branches of the PLA.
 Operational control of the PLA is administered by the CCP Central Military Commission and the Ministry of National Defense.
 The PLA headquarters are categorized into four departments: General Staff Department, General Political Department, General Logistics Department and General Armaments Department.

 In 2005, China announced that it had downsized its military by 200,000 troops in order to optimize force structures and increase combat capabilities.
 The number of active-duty soldiers decreased to 2.3 million from as high as 3.2 million in 1987.
 The changes included eliminating layers in the command hierarchy, reducing non-combat units, such as schools and farms, and reprogramming officer duties.
 The ground forces were reduced in numbers, while the navy, air force, and rocket forces were strengthened.
-Currently, an estimated 1.7 million military personnel are in the ground forces, 250,000 in the navy (including 26,000 naval aviation personnel, 10,000 marines, and 28,000 coastal defense forces), 400,000 to 420,000 in the air force, and 90,000 to 100,000 in the strategic missile forces.
-Reservists number an estimated 500,000 to 600,000 and paramilitary forces in the People's Armed Police number an estimated 1.5 million.
+Reservists number an estimated 500,000 to 600,000 and paramilitary forces in the PAP number an estimated 1.5 million.

 The Central Military Commission of the People's Republic of China is differentiated from the Central Military Commission of the CCP.
-According to Article 93 of the state constitution, the Central Military Commission directs the armed forces of the country and is composed of a chairman, vice chairmen, and members whose terms run concurrently with the National People's Congress.
+According to Article 93 of the state constitution, the CMC directs the armed forces of the country and is composed of a chairman, vice chairmen, and members whose terms run concurrently with the National People's Congress.
 The commission is responsible to the National People's Congress and its Standing Committee.